The Batman took a long time to take shape, but fans are finally starting to get the full picture of director Matt Reeves’ take on the character.

 Behind the camera, Reeves’ crew includes director of photography Greig Fraser, editors William Hoy and Tyler Nelson, production designer James Chinlund and costume designer Jacqueline Durran.
 Reeves is producing the film alongside Dylan Clark while Simon Emanuel, Walter Hamada, Chantal Nong, and Michael Uslan serve as executive producers.
 Michael Giacchino is set to score the film.

-And from that list of cast and crew, a sense of The Batman began to emerge… as did a potential source of its story.
+From that list of cast and crew, a sense of The Batman began to emerge… as did a potential source of its story.

 Though Reeves referred to the plot as an “original story” from the moment he began answering questions about the film, the number of villains and supporting characters in the cast left many to wonder if it might be taking inspiration from Batman: The Long Halloween by Jeph Loeb and Tim Sale.